denmau-zz/denmau.github.io/README.md

 - Bootstrap

 ## Libraries
 - Animate - 1 line CSS animations
 - Font Awesome - icons
-- CloudFlare - for analytics
+- CloudFlare - for caching & page visit analytics
 - pageclip - server for HTML forms

 There is still more to come, including projects.